 In addition, she provides advice on legislation relevant to the workplace, including the Fair Work Act 2009 (Cth) and assists clients to deal with workplace issues including termination, restructuring and transfers of business.

-Kristen has a special interest in managing workplace discrimination, harassment and bullying.
+Kristen also has extensive experience speaking at conferences and conducting client seminars and training on workplace issues.
+She has a special interest in managing workplace discrimination, harassment and bullying.
 In 2004, she was invited to present a paper at the Oxford University Round Table on discrimination in employment.

-In May 2010, Kristen received her master of laws degree with first class honours from the University of Sydney, focusing on comparative employment law.
-She obtained the prize in advanced employment law in 2007 and was a finalist in the 2008 McCallum Medal Presentation Competition where she presented on workplace bullying.
+In 2010, she received a Master of Laws degree with first class honours from the University of Sydney, focusing on comparative employment law.
+Kristen obtained the prize in advanced employment law in 2007 and was a finalist in the 2008 McCallum Medal Presentation competition where she presented on workplace bullying.

 Kristen was called to the bar in Ontario Canada in 1995 and practised employment law as a partner in one of Canada's leading law firms until she relocated to Australia.
-Kristen was admitted as a solicitor in NSW in 2006.
+She was admitted as a solicitor in NSW in 2006.